CalConnect/DEVGUIDE/Simple Event.md

 is used by clients to identify the event.
 Events with a different `UID` are different events - even if they are at the same time.

-The value should be guaranteed to be unique.
+The value should be guaranteed to be unique and should follow the rules of [RFC 4122 A Universally Unique Identifier (UUID) URN Namespace](https://tools.ietf.org/html/rfc4122).
 A uuid generator can do this.
 (Some reference to a UID generator?)

 ### DTSTART